Safety and Security for Program Development

 - A written justification of the importance/value of this particular location to the objectives of the student's academic experience at Drexel

 - A proposed safety plan to ensure the well-being of the participants

-- A Security Review of the Location (template provided by OGE)
+- A Security Review of the Location (template provided by the Drexel Global office)

 The TRR reviews the request to travel and makes a recommendation to the Vice Provost for Global Engagement who presents the information for a decision to the Provost.

 Please contact the Director of Global Safety and Operationsto submit travel for review to the Travel Risk Review Committee.